 Auditor and Auditors' Report

-The Notes on financial statement referred to in the Auditors' Report areself-explanatory and do not call for further comments.
-The Auditors' Report does notcontain any qualification reservation or adverse remark.
+The Notes on Financial Statement referred to in the Auditors' Report areself-explanatory and do not call for further comments.
+The Auditors' Report does notcontain any qualification reservation adverse remark or disclaimer.

 Particulars of Employees and Related Information

 The information required in terms of the provisions of Section 197(12) of the Act readwith Rules 5(2) and 5(3) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 is annexed with this report.

 Disclosure pertaining to remuneration and other details as required under Section197(12) of the Act read with Rules 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 are also provided in the Annual Report.

 Having regard to the provisions of the first proviso to Section 136(1) of the Act andas advised the Annual Report excluding the aforesaid information is being sent to themembers of the Company.
 The said information is available for inspection at the registeredoffice of the Company during working hours and any member interested in obtaining suchinformation may write to the Company Secretary and the same will be furnished on request.